typelevel/Laika/docs/using-laika/output.md

 but the type selector does not refer to an HTML tag, but instead to a class name from the hierarchy of case classes forming the document tree of a parsed input source.

+The CSS files need to be placed into the root directory of your sources with a name in the format `<name>.fo.css`.
+Like with template files you can place alternative CSS files into subdirectories of your input tree for styles that should only be applied to that directory.

 For an overview over the available attributes you can refer to the [Formatting Properties][fo-props] chapter in the XSL-FO specification.